Buying a treadmill for your home is one of the best investments you can make for your fitness.

 - Max Speed

 There are many good treadmill brands in India, and we discuss each of them in detail in a separate post.
 Click here to read about the top treadmill brands in India.

 2. Manual or Automatic/Electronic Treadmill

 If you have been to a gym and used the treadmill there, it probably was an electronic treadmill.
 Electronic treadmills have built-in motors that run the mat on which you can run/walk on.

-A manual treadmill is a treadmill which does not have an electric motor, and all the work to make the treadmill go has to be done by the user.
+A manual treadmill is a treadmill that does not have an electric motor, and all the work to make the treadmill go has to be done by the user.

 Obviously, manual treadmills are much cheaper than electronic treadmills.

 If you have the budget, you should buy an electronic treadmill.
 We will cover manual treadmills and their features in a different post.

 3. Running Area